Aristocracy of Norway: Feudal barons in Denmark-Norway

-Titular counts, titular barons, and nobility
+Titular counts, titular barons, and nobility in Denmark-Norway

 Noble titles

 Several different sets of titles have existed, and also the function and the content of titles have varied.
 There are considerable differences between medieval titles and modern ones.

 Dano-Norwegian titles are different from the British concept of peerage.
 Whilst a peerage is inherited upon the holder's death and normally by the eldest son only, a Dano-Norwegian title was normally received by all legitimate sons and daughters at the moment of their birth, meaning that there could be several countesses or barons of the same family at the same time.
 The exception was the title of count (greve for men and grevinne for women), which in general was restricted to the bearer, his wife, and his eldest son.

 One has to distinguish between titles and fiefs.
 For example, the (administrative) fief Countship of Jarlsberg was dissolved in 1821, but the recognition of the title Count of Jarlsberg was not abolished until 1893, and the (physical) estate of Jarlsberg is still in the family's possession.

 Whilst a fief in Norway was limited to Norway, the title was also Danish.
 Likewise a fief-based title in Denmark was also Norwegian.
 In other words, titles were dual.
 For example, there were/are a Norwegian fief Countship of Jarlsberg, a Norwegian title Count of Jarlsberg (no longer officially recognised), and a Danish title Count of Jarlsberg (still officially recognised).

 The 1821 Nobility Law initiated a long-range abolition of official recognition of noble titles (not of titles per se).